hiroki1389/hiroki1389/README.md

 ## 👋 Hello!
 I'm Hiroki.

 ### 💻 About Me

-I'm a second-year graduate student majoring in Information Systems, with a strong interest in both IT and finance.
+I am a second-year graduate student majoring in Information Systems.

-I enjoy working on C++ and Python projects, especially those involving algorithms, data processing, and system development.
-Currently, I'm exploring topics like NFC integration and competitive programming.
+My main interests lie in System Architecture, Financial IT, and Security, and I'm actively expanding my knowledge in these fields.
+I'm also exploring new technologies such as React for web development and Unity for VR research.

-- 🎓 Graduate Student | Applied Information Technology Engineer Certified
+- 🎓 Graduate Student | Applied Information Technology Engineer Certified | Advanced VR Engineer Certified
 - 🧠 Interested in System Architecture, Financial IT, and Security
 - 🌱 Learning React for web development and Unity for VR Reserch
 - 📚 Also studying for certifications in finance and a broad range of other fields